This is a story of a practical idea, how it came into being, and how it comes to affect every one of us today.

 This idea had its beginning in the mind of a retired college president, Dr. Seaman A. Knapp from Essex County, New York, who had spent his life teaching and preaching better farming methods at institutions such as Iowa State College.
 His idea involved the teaching of agriculture through demonstrations on the farm.
 He ot the chance to put the idea into practice in the southern United States to help control the cotton boll weevil.
 The demonstration idea caught on and spread in the cotton counties of Texas where the first county agent, W.C.
 Stallings, began work in 1906.

 The idea came to New York State in 1910.
 The Broome County Chamber (Binghamton, NY) and the Lackawanna Railroad worried that an abundance of abandoned farms could draw on the prosperity of the urban communities.
 They realized that all farmers should be offered the opportunities presented through modern science and practical agriculture and wanted a practical method to enable farmers to learn about new discoveries and how to apply them.
 They went to the New York State College of Agriculture and the United States Department of Agriculture (U.S.D.A.) to propose a demonstration farm be established in the area.
 Instead the U.S.D.A. suggested placing a trained man in each county to assist the farmers.
+The Land Grant System was designed to establish a state university in each state for disseminating the research information down to the county level.
 The first county agent was employed in 1911 in Broome County.

 The plan would be doomed unless the farmers took an active role, so they organized into a Farm Bureau membership in 1913.
 The partnership between farmers and the college endured and there were 37 County Farm Bureaus by 1917.
 Steuben was the 53rd County to join them on February 1, 1918.
 A national federation of farm bureaus with 28 states participating was organized in 1919.